The Academy of Finland has signed agreements on bilateral cooperation with research funding agencies in Brazil and Chile.

 Cooperation between the EU and Latin America

-The Academy also participates in the FP7-funded project Trans-Atlantic Platform for the Social Sciences and Humanities (T-AP).
-The project is an extensive collaboration between key humanities and social science funders from South America, North America and Europe.
-T-AP was launched in October 2013 and will run until September 2016.
-Its total funding from the EU amounts to 1.5 million euros.
+The Academy also participated in the FP7-funded project Trans-Atlantic Platform for the Social Sciences and Humanities (T-AP).
+The project was an extensive collaboration between key humanities and social science funders from South America, North America and Europe.
+T-AP was launched in October 2013 and ran until September 2016.
+Its total funding from the EU amounted to 1.5 million euros.
+The project has continued even after the end of EU funding.

 tel. +358 295 335 075